exercism/julia/exercises/concept/lasagna/.meta/design.md

 ## Out of scope

-Everthing beyond the simplest minimum for the first exercise of a novice.
+Everything beyond the simplest minimum for the first exercise of a novice.

 ## Concepts